junxit/us-congress-bills-117/bill.md

 > To amend title 5, United States Code, to require the Director of the Office of Personnel Management to establish and maintain a public directory of the individuals occupying Government policy and supporting positions, and for other purposes.

 ## § 1.
-Short title; purposes
+Short title

-- **(a)** *Short title* This Act may be cited as the “Periodically Listing Updates to Management Act” or the “PLUM Act”.
+This Act may be cited as the “Periodically Listing Updates to Management Act” or the “PLUM Act”.
-- **(b)** *Purposes* The purposes of this Act are to—
-  - **(1)** modernize the practice of publishing the “Plum Book,” which has occurred nearly every four years since 1952, and contains data on over 9,000 Federal civil service leadership and support positions in the legislative and executive branches of the Government that may be subject to noncompetitive appointment;
-  - **(2)** enhance transparency by reporting who is serving in the Government and making policy decisions; and
-  - **(3)** improve the frequency, accuracy and accessibility of data on the individuals filling government policy and supporting positions.

 ## § 2.
 Establishment of public website on Government policy and supporting positions